 Information Literacy Instruction

 Library faculty teach information literacy sessions for Southeast classes and groups.
-Instruction is tailored to meet unique needs of specific class research assignments and information needs of specific groups.
+Instruction is tailored to meet unique needs of specific class research assignments and information needs.
 Sessions can last entire class periods or be brief, focused instruction related to a particular resource or skill.
-Library faculty are also available to work with class instructors on assignment development and can suggest approaches or specific sources.

 Customized Research Materials

-Customized materials, such as online class research guides, can be created for any Southeast class or group, whether online or face-to-face. (link to LibGuides here) These materials can easily be linked to within Moodle.
+Customized materials, such as online class research guides, can be created for any Southeast class or group, whether online or face-to-face, to supplement and reinforce materials and skills taught in instruction sessions.
+These materials can easily be linked to within Moodle.
+There are a variety of examples available in our Subject & Course Guides.
+Select the "Course Guide" as the type to view guides created for classes and assignments.

 To schedule an information literacy session or have customized materials created for your class or group, contact Claudia Ruediger.
-You can also contact your department’s library faculty liaison (give link).
+You can also contact your department’s library faculty liaison.

 High School Class Visits

-High school classes are also invited to take advantage of our information literacy sessions, with the understanding that Southeast classes and students take priority.
-High schools wishing to schedule an instruction session should contact Claudia Ruediger (give my contact info) two full weeks in advance of the desired date and restrict the size of their group to 30 students or less.
+High school classes are also invited to take advantage of our information literacy sessions with the understanding that Southeast classes and students take priority.
+High schools wishing to schedule an instruction session should contact Claudia Ruediger two full weeks in advance of the desired date and restrict the size of their group to 30 students or less.